-‘Civil war’ trends after Marjorie Taylor Greene tweets asks for national ‘divorce’
+‘Civil war’ trends after Marjorie Taylor Greene tweet asks for national ‘divorce’

-The Twitter hashtag “Civil War” was trending s people reacted to a tweet from Republican Rep. Marjorie Taylor Greene.
+The Twitter hashtag “Civil War” was trending as people reacted to a tweet from Republican Rep. Marjorie Taylor Greene.

 In the tweet posted to her personal page, Greene took Presidents Day to call for a “national divorce” among red and blue states, citing irreconcilable differences.